 Be careful, because sometimes welcome bonuses cannot be triggered using certain payment methods.
 It’s pretty normal for online casinos to disqualify Neteller and Skrill first-time deposits from getting a welcome bonus.

 How to withdraw casino bonus?

 Withdrawing money from a casino bonus is a little bit trickier than depositing money for a casino bonus.
 For one, before withdrawing money, you need to have fulfilled the wagering requirements/play-through requirements.
 More on this down below, and on our wagering requirements page.

 For another, the efficiency of withdrawing bonus money depends on the type of payment method you’re using.
 You can check out our fast paying casinos in Canada page to find out which ones are the most dependable for you.

 Other than this, the process of withdrawal itself is simple enough.
 Once again, you have to head over to the Cashier/Payments section of the casino and choose to ‘Withdraw’ instead of ‘Deposit’.
 You specify the amount you want to withdraw, and the payment method of choice.
 You hit proceed, and sit back and wait.

 Even the fastest casinos will need around 6-12 hours to deliver your money, so sit tight and be patient.
 If you have any issues, contact the casino’s customer support.

-Wagering requirements are the conditions placed on all bonuses.
+Wagering requirements may be considered as the terms and conditions that are attached to casino bonuses.
+These require players to play through their winnings a number of times before they will be allowed to withdraw them.
 Unless an online casino specifies that a bonus doesn’t come with wagering, assume that it does.

 Basically, the online casino has agreed to fork over a certain amount of cash to help you along.
 But, to ensure that players don’t just withdraw their bonus money without playing, casinos put wagering in place.